Muskingum University: Academics

-Muskingum has been continuously accredited by the North Central Association of College and Secondary Schools since 1919.
+Muskingum has been continuously accredited by the North Central Association of college and Secondary Schools or one of its successors since 1919.
 "The school up on the hill", as it is sometimes called by locals, offers Bachelor of Arts and Bachelor of Science degrees at the undergraduate level, and at the graduate level Master of Information Strategy Systems and Technology, Master of Arts in Education, and Master of Arts in Teaching graduate degrees.
-The university offers 44 academic majors along with a large number of minors, nine pre-professional programs (including pre-law and pre-medicine) and teaching licensure, all of which must be pursued within a strong liberal arts curriculum, known at Muskingum as the "Liberal Arts Essentials" (LAEs) (see below).
-Among Muskingum's strongest undergraduate academic programs are its science division, math program, education department, and English department.
-Muskingum is often proclaimed as a "best value" in education, by combining strong academics with low tuition, by U.S. News & World Report and similar publications.
-In their 2008 America's Best College's guide, U.S. News & World Report ranked Muskingum the "31st Best Master's Level University" in the Midwest academically. and the "4th Best Value" among Midwest Master's Level Universities.
+The university offers 44 academic majors along with a large number of minors, nine pre-professional programs (including pre-law and pre-medicine) and teaching licensure.

 Campus

 Most of Muskingum's academic buildings are clustered around a traditional quad near the southern part of the campus.
 The quad is bordered by Montgomery Hall and the College Library to the south, Caldwell Hall, Cambridge Hall and the Student/Faculty Center to the west, the Recreation Center and John Glenn Gym to the north and Boyd Science Center to the east.
 Brown Chapel sits on the southeastern corner of the quad.